SUMMER SERVICE AND SPANISH IMMERSION IN COSTA RICA

 The trip back to San Jose gives us time to share our memories before we fly home.
 We have a celebratory dinner and reflect upon our last three weeks together.
 We know we will never forget the beaches, rivers, surf, rainforest, mountains, and- most importantly- the people we have met!

-Global Works offers A chaperoned Group Flight from Newark, NJ (EWR) for this program.
-Airfare is not included in the tuition.
-Please contact us for the latest airfare pricing or visit our Flight & Travel Arrangements page for more information about travel days.
+When flights become available, please contact us for the latest airfare pricing or visit our Flight & Travel Arrangements page for more information about travel days.

 Service Projects